 - Look at length next.
 The horns should drop down along the side of the heads and the tips of the horns need to come up above the eyes. *how the animal is holding its head can create an illusion, so be careful with this method. *Remember, lots of mass will make the horns look short.

-- The most important part….LISTEN TO YOUR GUIDE!
+- The most important thing to keep in mind on your muskox hunt….LISTEN TO YOUR GUIDE!
 They’ve seen hundreds of bulls, and know better than you.

 How to Score a Muskox